 Households may be counted in more than one category in the employment statuses shown above.
 For example, a household may be considered unemployed while enrolled in an educational program.

+Defined as households that have earned or permanent income that results in area median income (AMI) above 50% and/or that have voluntarily exited housing assistance

 These protections (as well as all protections in this Notice for current households) apply when in order to facilitate repairs a household is relocated following the conversion and subsequently returns to the property, even if they are considered a “new admission” upon return.

-The funding streams for the PH FSS Program and the HCV FSS Program were first merged pursuant to the FY 2014 appropriations act.
+The funding streams for the PH FSS Program and the HCV FSS Program were first merged pursuant to the FY 2014 Appropriations Act.
 As a result, PHAs can serve both PH residents and HCV participants, including PBV participants, with FSS funding awarded under the FY 2014 FSS Notice of Funding Availability (FSS NOFA) and any other NOFA under which the combination of funds remains in the applicable appropriations act.
 For PHAs that had managed both programs separately and now have a merged program, a conversion to PBV should not impact their FSS participants.

 § 982.555(a) (1) (IV) is not relevant to RAD as the tenant-based certificate has been repealed.